shapelets/khiva-python/README.md

 # README #
-This is the TSA binding for connecting the Python programming language and the TSA library.
+This is the KHIVA binding for connecting the Python programming language and the KHIVA library.

 ## License
 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Quick Summary
-This Python library called 'tsa' provides all the functionalities of the TSA library for time series analytics.
+This Python library called 'khiva' provides all the functionalities of the KHIVA library for time series analytics.

 ## Set up
 It is just needed to execute the next command in the root directory of the project: